 Cloud Spanner SQL has the following reserved keywords.

 Query parameters are denoted using identifiers preceded by the @ character.
-The user defines the parameter outside of the query statement.
+You define the parameter outside of the query statement.

-Query parameters can be used in substitution of arbitrary expressions.
-They cannot, however, be used in substitution of identifiers, column names, table names, or other parts of the query itself.
+You can use query parameters to substitute arbitrary expressions.
+However, query parameters cannot be used to substitute identifiers, column names, table names, or other parts of the query itself.

-Client APIs allow the binding of parameter names to values; the parameter will be substituted with the bound value at execution time.
-Some client APIs allow queries with parameters that are not bound to specific values, but the parameter type must be defined at query analysis time.
+Client APIs allow the binding of parameter names to values; the client API substitutes the bound value for the parameter at execution time.
+Some client APIs allow queries with parameters that are not bound to specific values, but in those cases, you must define the parameter type at query analysis time.

 SELECT * FROM Roster WHERE LastName = @myparam